Digital Transformation and Supporting Infrastructure

 NAIF support for the capital and infrastructure programs at CQUniversity ensured the university was able to proceed with planned capital works and digital upgrades and continue to deliver quality higher education courses to students around the country, particularly in remote centres across northern Australia.

-Public Impact
+Public Benefit

-The university forecasts that maintaining its plans for capital expenditure will contribute to supporting up to 187 direct and 287 indirect jobs within the northern Australia region over a two-year period, with a further 200 jobs saved.
+The university forecasts that maintaining its plans for capital expenditure will contribute to supporting up to 187 direct and 487 indirect jobs within the northern Australia region over a two-year period, with a further 200 indirect jobs saved.
 Total public benefit over the two years is forecast at $72 million.
 NAIF’s support will make it possible for students to gain tertiary or vocational qualifications in the region, rather than having to move to southern capitals to study.

 Related Links